Salò, Italy: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you are going to see the stunning Parrocchia di Salò Duomo Santa Maria Annunziata, it's useful to wear modest clothing:
+If you want to visit the stunning Parrocchia di Salò Duomo Santa Maria Annunziata, it's recommended to wear modest clothing:

 If you see the MuSa, wear museum-appropriate clothing and take: